SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 * Layout will not change depending on the screensize of the viewer (content is not ["responsive"](https://en.wikipedia.org/wiki/Responsive_web_design) ).

 All of the above results in the graphical editor being most suitable for non-linear layouts.
-For simpler expositions, it can be worthwhile to consider using the text based editor ( see [choosing an editor](https://guide.researchcatalogue.net/#choosing-an-editor) ).
+For simpler expositions, it can be worthwhile to consider using the block editor or the text based editor ( see [choosing an editor](https://guide.researchcatalogue.net/#choosing-an-editor) ).

 On the right you will find the content manager, consisting of four tabs: